alvaromc317/alvaromc317/README.md

 ## Recent work

-I have recently published a new package for python, [asgl](https://github.com/alvaromc317/asgl), that brings a lot of material for regression modelling that was missing in python.
+* I have recently published a new package for python, [asgl](https://github.com/alvaromc317/asgl), that brings a lot of material for regression modelling that was missing in python.
 Give it a look!
+* I have also published an R package for a new methodology named Functional Quantile Principal Component Analysis named [FunQ](https://github.com/alvaromc317/FunQ)
 <!--
 **alvaromc317/alvaromc317** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.